pedroeldiablo/new-gatsby-blog/src/markdown-pages/merge-sort.md

 Split the original array into arrays with only a single value.
 Then progressively recombine them sorting as you do.

-As each individual array is sorted then recombining them you only need to resort values some of the time.
+As each individual array is sorted then recombining them you only need to sort values some of the time.

 i.e. if there are two arrays `array1 = [2, 3, 4, 5]` and `array2 = [6, 7, 99, 100]`.